poshaughnessy/browser-strikes-back-jsoxford-2017/src/index.md

   <p>[@samsunginternet](https://twitter.com/samsunginternet)</p>
 </div>

 <div class="caption">*I know.
-It should probably be Episode 5.
-But it's not.
-Please don't email.</div>
+It should be Episode 5 to go with the title.
+But it's Episode 2.
+Sorry.
+Please don't send angry tweets.</div>

 -- bg-fade-less-grey thanks valign-bottom